jonnyweatherly/aajonusnet/md/QNA/Q&A Of February 3, 2013.md

 A: The Andes in Chili.But they kick a wicker ball and they'll have nine in a line, and they may have a hundred of those lines and at all ages - even 90, 100 year old men.
-The first one kicks the thing as far as he can and they're very good at it because you''re on a narrow mountain trail.
+The first one kicks the thing as far as he can and they're very good at it because you're on a narrow mountain trail.
 And they'll kick that wicker ball, they'll kick it away, that person falls back behind, next one kicks and they just do that the whole way.
 And that keeps them entertained so they don't get bored with running that hundred miles.